Do I have to have any special

 date of the orientation meeting

-will be announced in Spring 2013.
+will be announced by May.

 Details will be emailed and posted on the website.